First time here?

 - Generate reports and pretty pictures.

-- Bouncing using bash scripts, or otherwise, to keep your crawler going.
+- Staying in the game is critical.
+For instance by bouncing using bash scripts, or otherwise, to keep your crawler going.

 More on the way soon.